What exactly are thematic funds?

 Taxation of Theme Funds

-The catch is, thematic funds which invest more than 65% of its portfolio in equities of Indian companies are taxed in the same way as other equity funds.
+The catch is thematic funds, which invest more than 65% of their portfolio in equities of Indian companies, are taxed in the same way as other equity funds.

 So assume you invested in a theme fund in Dec 2019 and withdrew in Jan 2021 with a profit of Rs.2,00,000.

-Incase of investments for a period less than 12 months, a Short Term Capital Gains Tax(STCG) of 15% would be deducted from the profits.
-No exemptions are allowed for shorter term investments.
+In case of investments for a period of less than 12 months, a Short Term Capital Gains Tax(STCG) of 15% would be deducted from the profits.
+No exemptions are allowed for shorter-term investments.

 Points to remember before investing in Thematic Funds

 - The idea of investment should be your own – Many people can make predictions of the businesses of the future.
 An idea that is popular currently is the belief in a future for electric cars.
 But you should avoid investing in themes simply based on ongoing trends.
 An idea should first be researched extensively and only invested in after much conviction.

 - Don’t invest based on past performance – A theme that has worked in the past may not continue to work in the future.
 Timing the entry and exit from thematic funds is very important.
 Thematic funds revolve around shorter tenure investments and need to be followed proactively.